-This qualification reflects the role of individuals who need to apply project management skills and knowledge.
+This qualification reflects the role of corporate employees who need to apply project management skills and knowledge.
 They may manage projects in a variety of contexts, across a number of industry sectors.
 They have project leadership and management roles and are responsible for achieving project objectives.
 They must possess a sound theoretical knowledge base and use a range of specialised, technical and managerial competencies to initiate, plan, execute and evaluate their own work and/or the work of others.

 Sample Job Roles, or titles include: Project Leader, Project Management Facilitator, and Project or Program Administrator.